 An on-campus football stadium truly transforms campus life on the day of games with multiple social activities available for students, alumni and fans as the excitement builds toward kick-off.

-If the referendum passes, formal planning and design will begin immediately.
+Formal planning and design has already commenced.
 The new soccer and track facility will be constructed first in the area north of the football practice fields.
 Once this facility is completed (estimated spring 2017), the track and soccer teams will relocate so construction can begin on the football stadium in spring 2017.
 Construction will take approximately 12 months.
 The football team will play the first game in the new stadium in the fall of 2018.
 Soccer and track will not be displaced during their competitive seasons.
 Soccer will play fall 2016 in their current facility and move to the new field for fall 2017.

 No official traditions will be impacted.
 A new stadium creates an opportunity to start new traditions, while acknowledging the past.
 If you look closely at the rendering of south entrance to the stadium, you will see a placeholder for a buffalo statue.
-The buffalo that currently resides at Kimbrough Memorial Stadium will be relocated to the south entrance, which will be the main student entrance into the stadium.
+The buffalo will be located at the south entrance, which will be the main student entrance into the stadium.
 A new tradition could be that every student entering the stadium must touch the buffalo statue to bring good luck to the team.

 Other new traditions that have been mentioned involve the marching band and the football team.
 The marching band and Herdsmen could start a processional through campus to celebrate the arrival of Thunder to the stadium.